 This is a very easy & quick dish that never fails to impress my family, even myself.
 It's one of my favorites.
 The more classic Sicilian dish that uses Marsala wine is scaloppine di vitello al Marsala which are fine thin slices of veal cooked in Marsala wine.
 This one on the other hand are smaller pieces of chicken (the white meat) cooked in freshly squeezed lemon juice and Marsala with a bit of capers.
 It's absolutely something that you should try!

 What makes this different is the strong taste of lemon fighting with the salt and perfumed by Marsala wine.
 If you get to eat the chicken immediately after cooking, like how we usually do at home, you will taste the chicken at its tenderest.

 If you see an Italian scraping a piece of his bread on his plate at home, it's a compliment to the cook.
 It's called fare la scarpetta or do the scarpetta.
 My five-year old son has this habit that we let him do only on home turf when he enjoyed his meal very much.
 It's rare to see someone doing the scarpetta in restaurants.
 Not only did my son do the scarpetta on his plate but he also graduated from it and moved to the saucepan!
 He loved it so much that he asked me to do it again soon.
 I did....ten minutes later.
 So at four in the afternoon, we enjoyed a second round of lunch.
 The best compliment this dish can ever have!

 Lemony Chicken Marsala

-- 600 g. chicken fillet, cut into medium pieces, washed & patted dry with kitchen paper towels
+- 600 grams chicken fillet, cut into medium pieces, washed & patted dry with kitchen paper towels

-- When both sides of the chicken are brown, squeeze the lemon juice.
-Cook for 5 minutes.
+- When both sides of the chicken are golden brown, pour the lemon juice then cook for about 5 minutes.

-- Drizzle with extra virgin olive oil before serving & sprinkle the remaining parsley.
+- Before serving, drizzle with extra virgin olive oil and sprinkle the remaining parsley.